A common question I am asked is about rapid weight loss associated with very low calorie intake.

 - Driving for 20 minutes around the car park to find the space 1 metre closer to the shop door instead of the many empty ones 2 minutes walk away.

-Metabolic shut down is kind of a fallacy
+Metabolic shut down on very low calorie diets is kind of a fallacy

 Even looking at very low calorie studies.
 Basal metabolic rate didn’t slow down to a great extent.
 You still need a certain amount of energy to maintain body function so the body tries to restrict you on anything else.